regot-chalmers/treqs/requirements/high-level-description.md

 # Vision for T-Reqs demonstrator

-This file is supposed to collect some ideas on how to build the demonstrator.
+This file provides a high-level view of the requirements for making T-Reqs demonstratable.

 ## Example Requirements

-For a demonstrator, we need example (system) requirements, high-level use cases / user stories / features, and tests.
+For a demonstrator, we need example (system) requirements, high-level use cases / user stories / features, scripts and tests.
-Potentially even software.

 ### Domain
+T-Reqs aims to support managing requirements in large-scale agile development, independent from the domain.
+Since scripts, tests, and templates of T-Reqs should evolve at the same time as the product and its requirements evolve (infrastructure as code), we need a minimal working instance of T-Reqs to help projects that want to use it to get started.
-Our current idea is to use requirements of T-Reqs as this example.
+For this, we provide requirements of T-Reqs as a example.
-Thus, building the open source flavour of T-Reqs within itself.
+Thus, we are building the open source flavour of T-Reqs within itself.

-We will then maintain requirements and tests for scripts (see below).
+We therefore maintain requirements and tests for scripts (see below).

-We believe that could make a good and limited real world-example.
-That would be somewhat like making a compiler for a programming language in the programming language itself.
+We believe that  makes a good and well-scoped real world-example.

 ### High-level user requirements
-We aim for using Github issues as work packages/user stories/etc. In the example below we use “#1” to refer to https://github.com/regot-chalmers/treqs/issues/1 .
+We are using Github issues as work packages/user stories/etc. In the example below we use “#1” to refer to https://github.com/regot-chalmers/treqs/issues/1 .

-## Template
+## Minimal setup
-The minimal template is as follows.
+The minimal setup (as provided by the folders in this project) is as follows.

 * An .md file containing requirements simulates system requirements.
 For instance, the following text would represent a single requirement with id REQ1 that has traces to user stories US1 and US2: